Milestone-Proposal:Development of Ultra-Stable Oscillator’s for deep space exploration

 Describe briefly the intended site(s) of the milestone plaque(s).
 The intended site(s) must have a direct connection with the achievement (e.g. where developed, invented, tested, demonstrated, installed, or operated, etc.).
 A museum where a device or example of the technology is displayed, or the university where the inventor studied, are not, in themselves, sufficient connection for a milestone plaque.

 Please give the details of the mounting, i.e. on the outside of the building, in the ground floor entrance hall, on a plinth on the grounds, etc. If visitors to the plaque site will need to go through security, or make an appointment, please give the contact information visitors will need.
 1. Frequency Electronics, Inc Corporate Headquarters at the above address.
 This site is where all the development, design, manufacturing and test occurs for all space productions for its customer.
-2. 124 Shutter Lane, Village of Oyster Bay Cove, Oyster Bay, NY 11771 is the residence of Martin Bloch, founder of FEI and principle designer of the Voyager USO.
-Martin is now retires at this address.
+2. 124 Shutter Lane, Village of Oyster Bay Cove, Oyster Bay, NY 11771 is the residence of Martin Bloch, founder and past CEO of FEI and principle designer of the Voyager USO.
+Martin is now retired at this address.
 FEI will pay for the mini plaque for Martin.

 Are the original buildings extant?